Quarantine – A Day in the Life

 After Grandpa finished his meal and headed upstairs.
 I piddled around with working on this blog entry, watching a Netflix documentary, journaling and cross stitching before I headed to bed.

-4 thoughts on “Quarantine – A Day in the Life
+4 responses to “Quarantine – A Day in the Life”

 Also, while I was reading this, it made me think of something I’ve been learning a lot about recently.
 A really important part of productivity is breaks and rest!
 Our brains and bodies need breaks and rest and play a whole lot more than we realize in order to process information and function properly and optimally.
 I’ve begun to notice that very frequently, when I find patterns of spots in my schedule where I’m repeatedly getting derailed, what I’m seeing are actually indicators of a need for restructuring to build in intentional play/rest/entertainment/breaks/transition time/etc. rather than places I need to cut off access to those things and add increased methods of productivity.